-- The Rights Offering Amount is fully committed and backstopped by, one of the Petitioning Creditors, Pach Shemen (the "Initial Backstop Party"), pursuant to a backstop commitment agreement (the "Backstop Agreement").
-The Backstop Agreement provides for, among other things, the Backstop Parties' (as defined below) commitment and obligation to purchase any Rights Offering Subscription Rights that are not purchased by General Unsecured Claimholders in connection with the Rights Offering.
+- The Rights Offering Amount is fully committed and backstopped by, one of the Petitioning Creditors, Pach Shemen (the "Initial Backstop" Party"), pursuant to a backstop commitment agreement (the "Backstop Agreement").
+The Backstop Agreement provides for, among other things, (i) the ability for certain General Unsecured Claimholders to join the Backstop Agreement as a "Backstop Party" (as defined below) and (ii) the Backstop Parties' commitment and obligation to purchase any Rights Offering Subscription Rights that are not purchased by General Unsecured Claimholders in connection with the Rights Offering.
 In exchange, each Backstop Party will receive, among other things, a backstop commitment premium in an aggregate amount equal to 8% of the Reorganized Equity issued and outstanding on the Effective Date (the "Backstop Premium"), subject to dilution on account of the EIP.
-The Backstop Premium shall be divided among the Backstop Parties in accordance with their Backstop Commitment (as defined in the Backstop Agreement). - Any General Unsecured Claimholder that is eligible to purchase the Reorganized Equity issued pursuant to Section 5.9(b) of the Plan that desires to join the Backstop Agreement can do so by delivering a joinder to the Backstop Agreement and certain other information to counsel for the Petitioning Creditors by no later than ten (10) days following the Solicitation Commencement Deadline (as defined in the Rights Offering Approval Order (as defined below) (i.e., [\\\\\], 2024). - General Unsecured Claimholders that do not wish to participate in the Rights Offering will have the option to receive their Pro Rata Share of a \$13.5 million pool of cash (referred to as the "GUC Cash Pool").
+The Backstop Premium shall be divided among the Backstop Parties in accordance with their Backstop Commitment (as defined in the Backstop Agreement). - Any General Unsecured Claimholder that is eligible to purchase the Reorganized Equity issued pursuant to Section 5.9(b) of the Plan that desires to join the Backstop Agreement can do so by delivering a joinder to the Backstop Agreement and certain other information to counsel for the Petitioning Creditors by no later than ten (10) days following the Solicitation Commencement Deadline (as defined in the Rights Offering Approval Order (as defined below) (i.e., [\\\\], 2024).6 - General Unsecured Claimholders that do not wish to participate in the Rights Offering will have the option to receive their Pro Rata Share of a \$13.5 million pool of cash (referred to as the "GUC Cash Pool").
 General Unsecured Claimholders that do not wish to participate in the Rights Offering will also receive their Pro Rata Share of the GUC Cash Pool. - Holders of Allowed General Unsecured Claims that would otherwise be in Class 3 with a face amount of US\$1,000,000 or less (or Holders of Allowed General Unsecured Claims that voluntarily elect to reduce their Claim amount to US\$1,000,000) will be treated as Convenience Claims in Class 4 and will receive payment of such Claim in Cash in an amount equal to 15% of the face amount of such Holder's Allowed Convenience Claim; provided that, if the aggregate distributions to Holders of Allowed Convenience Claims exceeds US\$2,500,000 (the "Convenience Claim Cap"), then Holders of such Claims shall receive their Pro Rata Share of the Convenience Claim Cap in Cash.

-&lt;sup>5 Detailed instructions on how to join the Backstop Agreement are set forth in the Part IV.E. below.
+Detailed instructions on how to join the Backstop Agreement are set forth in the Part IV.E. below.